 Creating Films for Personal Fulfillment: The Story Behind “Hippo”

-During the challenging times of the COVID pandemic, Kimball Farley and I set outed on a creative via Zoom calls from opposite coasts, preparing the screenplay for “Hippo.”
-This monochromatic, tragicomic film was born from a desire to create something deeply personal and reflective of our own one-off experiences and childhood traumas.
+During the challenging times of the COVID pandemic, Kimball Farley and I embarked on a creative vistas via Zoom calls from opposite coasts, designing with skill the screenplay for “Hippo.”
+This monochromatic, tragicomic film was born from a want to create something deeply personal and reflective of our own distinctive experiences and childhood traumas.

 The first half of those guidelines are hard enough to follow.
 We tried our hand twice at this before writing Hippo, but we wound up with screenplays that were financially and logistically out of reach for the Duplass Brothers’ ‘make what you can make’ credo which we both subscribed to fiercely.